COP 29 High-Level Launch of the Baku Dialogue on Water for Climate Action

 Henk Ovink, Executive Director, Global Commission on the Economics of Water, noted the key to managing water is to “embrace water and the hydrologic cycle” fully.
 With the launch of the Baku Dialogue, which fosters partnerships and water initiatives, he stated that water now “has a home.”

 Vidhisha Samarasekara, International Water Management Institute (IWMI), encouraged countries to place water at the center of policies and finance.
-She stated that IWMI is working with partners to provide science and data to guide decision-making, creating the impact needed for a water secure world.
+Emphasizing the importance of science and data to guide decision-making, she shared her hope that this can create the impact needed for a water secure world.

 In closing the event, Jala Ibrahimova, Co-Lead, Action Agenda Team for COP 29, reminded the audience that “water is at the heart of climate change” and invited more countries to be part of the Baku Dialogue, calling it a “powerful movement” to ensure water benefits all.